codereviewchat/blog/_posts/2019-06-27-code-reviews-and-your-company-goal.markdown

 Code reviews are a good way to catch little improvements to the code.
 It feels great when you point out that a few lines of code can be deleted because there is already an existing function that does the same thing.

-But be careful, being overly pedantic about every little style issue can have negative impacts to the productivity of your team!
+But be careful, being overly pedantic about every little style issue can have negative impacts on the productivity of your team!

 I have seen requesting a whitespace delay the new feature from shipping for a few weeks because the change request made it miss the release window.
 Be mindful of how much company value is gained by making code style comments and perhaps rather invest some time to automate this into your test suite or the use of an autoformatter.

 Try to make sure code style issues are detected automatically, without human interaction.
-After that point comment on styling issues only when there are no bugs to point out or there is no way to share knowledge.
+After that only mention styling issues only when there are no bugs to point out or there is no way to share knowledge.
+And if the reviewer doesn't agree with the change, don't persist.

 ## Conclusion

 Be mindful of the company goal when doing code reviews.
 Ask yourself how much value your code review comment brings to the table.
 If you are asking to change some whitespace, the value will be very small.
-If you are asking to change code that might misbehave under certain conditions exposing sensitive customer data, the value will be huge.
+If you are asking to change the code that might misbehave under certain conditions exposing sensitive customer data, the value will be huge.

-When doing code reviews, try to write more comments with higher value than lower value.
+When doing code reviews, try to write more comments with a higher value than lower value.

 Learned something new?
 Be sure to share what you've learned with your team.
 Sharing knowledge is one of the most important parts of your job 😉

-In the next blog post I'll talk about how to make sure code reviews have as little impact on feature velocity as possible.
+In the next blog post, I'll talk about how to make sure code reviews have as little impact on feature velocity as possible.
 Sign up below to get the article in your inbox as soon as it's ready.